Aescunor/bitefight-extension/README.md

 - Interactive army builder with tier unlock system and power limits
 - Step-by-step or auto-play battle visualization with detailed combat log
 - **Formation Optimizer** — brute-force and fast-scan modes to find optimal formations against any enemy composition
+- Accuracy is above 90% only level >20.

 ### 🤖 Bot Modules
 - **Hunt Bot** — automated human hunting with configurable HP thresholds, healing, and gold management